kumar202612/employee-attrition-mlops/README.md

 ## What We Build

-We'll start with the **basics of building and training a model, then work our way up to production-ready MLOps.
+We will start with the basics of building and training a classic ML model, then work our way up to production-ready MLOps.

 Just like a DevOps engineer doesn't write the application but understands how it is built and deployed, an MLOps engineer doesn't need to be a data scientist.
 Understanding the ML workflow helps you build, automate, deploy, and troubleshoot ML systems effectively.

-Everything in this roadmap **runs on Kubernetes and Docker**, and tools you'll use in real-world MLOps platforms.
+Everything in this roadmap **runs on Kubernetes and Docker**, and tools you will use in real-world MLOps platforms.

 ---